An M* Proxy for Sparse Recovery Performance: Numerical Experiments on Dictionary learning

 This section is dedicated to experimental results obtained using the previously described framework.
-The optimization toolbox Manopt (\cite{Boum14a}) was used to perform stochastic gradient descent on the Stiefel manifold, together with the SPAMS toolbox (\cite{Mair09}) to perform the OMP algorithm.
+The optimization toolbox Manopt \citep{Boum14a} was used to perform stochastic gradient descent on the Stiefel manifold, together with the SPAMS toolbox \citep{Mair09} to perform the OMP algorithm.
 All the tests were done on grayscale images of size $512 \times 512$.
 The size of the patches has been set to $8 \times 8$, meaning $n = 64$.
-When not specified, the columns of the initial dictionaries $D_0$ are normalized independent mean zero and unit variance Gaussian vectors except for the the last one being the constant vector $\frac{\ones}{\sqrt{n}}$.
-This last column remains unmodified by the various algorithms to capture the mean information.
+The initial dictionaries $D_0$ are normalized independent mean zero and unit variance Gaussian vectors except for the the last one being the constant vector of unit norm which remains unmodified by the various algorithms to capture the mean information.
+The ratio $\frac{\mu}{\lambda}$ is set to $10^{-4}$, $n_{sgd} = 100$ steps and the stepsize $\tau$ of the SGD with Manopt is fixed to $10^{-2}$.